veit/jupyter-tutorial/docs/data-rw/postgresql/plang.rst

    `External Procedural Languages
    <https://www.postgresql.org/docs/current/external-pl.html>`_

-Zusätzlich können andere Sprachen definiert werden, s. `Writing A Procedural Language Handler <https://www.postgresql.org/docs/current/plhandler.html>`_.
+In addition, other languages can be defined, see also `Writing A Procedural Language Handler <https://www.postgresql.org/docs/current/plhandler.html>`_.